ahauser31/react-side-nav/README.md

 ## New version

 react-side-nav was updated to the newest dependencies using webpack 4 and react 16.
 These changes may cause code to break for some users still using the old versions.
-The default theme is no longer included in the js bundle and has to be included separately (see style guide below)
+The default theme is no longer included in the js bundle and has to be included separately (see style guide below).
+New animation function is included to animate the click on a parent node.

 ### Installation